piotrmurach/pastel/README.md

 pastel.decorate('Unicorn', :green, :on_blue, :bold)
 ```

+This method will be useful in situations where colors are provided as a list of parameters.

 ### 2.3 Strip

-Strip all color sequence characters:
+Strip all color sequence characters from the provided strings.
+The return value will be eithre array of modified strings or a single string.
+The arguments are not modified.

 ```ruby
 pastel.strip("\e[1m\e[34mbold blue text\e[0m"")  # => "bold blue text"